Published: April 16, 2024

 Planning

 • Subgoal and Decomposition: The agent breaks down large tasks into smaller, manageable subgoals, enabling efficient handling of complex tasks.
-Chain of Thought (CoT) (Wei et al. 2022) has become a standard prompting technique for enhancing model performance on complex tasks.
+Chain of Thought (CoT) has become a standard prompting technique for enhancing model performance on complex tasks.

-• Reflection and Refinement: The agent performs self-criticism and self-reflection over past actions, learns from mistakes, and refines them for future steps, thereby improving the quality of final results.
-ReAct (Yao et al. 2023) integrates reasoning and acting within LLM by extending the action space to be a combination of task-specific discrete actions and the language space.
-This enables LLM to interact with the environment (e.g. use Wikipedia search API), while prompting LLM to generate reasoning traces in natural language.
+• Reflection and Refinement: The agent performs self-criticism and self-reflection over past actions, learns from mistakes, and refines them for future steps.
+ReAct integrates reasoning and acting within LLM by extending the action space to combine task-specific discrete actions with natural language reasoning traces.

 Memory